– LSMs take the temporal aspect of the input into account

 AutoEncoder model architecture

 During encoding, the dimension of the input information is reduced.
 The average value of the information is passed on and the information is compressed in such a way.
-In the decoding part, the compressed information is to be used to reconstruct the original data.
-For this purpose, the weights are then adjusted via backpropagation.
-In the output layer, each neuron then has the same meaning as the corresponding neuron in the input layer.

 Autoencoder vs Restricted Boltzmann Machine (RBM)